 Students must follow certain regulations to submit their theses/projects:

-- Upon submission, the student must fill in form giving the following data:
+Upon submission, the student must fill in this form giving the following data:

 Panitza Library catalogues every thesis/project it receives.
 The bibliographic record will be included in the Library Online Public Access Catalog (OPAC) and the document can be located using the author’s and supervisor’s name, the document subject headings, and keywords.
 All accompanying files will be listed in the record.